 The origins

 At the time, Latin reserved the privilege of being used by men of the Church.
-As a sacred and therefore official language, it willingly delegated the power of poetry to French.
+As a sacred and therefore official language, it readily delegated the power of poetry to French.
 Italian, for its part, has not yet won its letters of nobility, perhaps for historical reasons that taint it with a dubious reputation, or because the various local dialects have not helped it to achieve a salutary unity.
 Whatever the case, on the initiative of Frederick II of Hohenstaufen, a polyglot emperor who, somewhat at odds with the papacy, perhaps had every interest in freeing himself from Latin and dreaming of a great national language, and under the aegis of Giacomo de Lentini, an official attached to his court who is credited with inventing the sonnet, a place of poetic experimentation was born, henceforth known as the Sicilian School.
-In this "Magna Curia", dialects merged and evolved with the contributions of participants from different backgrounds, resulting in an enriched language that relentlessly explored a favorite theme: fin'amor.
+In this "Magna Curia", with the contributions of participants from different horizons, dialects merged and evolved into an enriched language that relentlessly explored a favorite theme: fin'amor.

-This linguistic adventure lasted only a few decades, barely surviving the emperor's death in 1250, but it nevertheless had a major influence on Dante Alighieri (1265-1321), as he acknowledged in De vulgari eloquentia, especially as it had affinities with Tuscan, which the "Father of the Italian language" would retain to become modern Italian.
+This linguistic adventure lasted only a few decades, barely surviving the emperor's death in 1250, but it nevertheless had a major influence on Dante Alighieri (1265-1321), as he acknowledged in De vulgari eloquentia, all the more so as it had affinities with the Tuscan that the "Father of the Italian language" would retain to become modern Italian.
 In a fitting turn of events, it is said that Petrarch (1304-1374), another "Crown" of Italian literature, would breathe new life into Sicilian letters with his Canzoniere, as confirmed by the fabulous poetic anthology, Les Muses siciliennes, published by Pier Giuseppe Sanclemente, pseudonym of Giuseppe Galeano, in 1645.

 The second wind